piedb-dev/piestream/docs/batch-local-execution-mode.md

 ## Background

-The query engine of RisingWave supports two types of queries: highly concurrent point queries and ad-hoc queries.
+The query engine of piestream supports two types of queries: highly concurrent point queries and ad-hoc queries.
 The characteristics of these two different kinds of queries are summarized as follows:

 | 	              | Point Queries	 | Adhoc Queries	        |
 |----------------|----------------|-----------------------|